Aciz/et-map-source-rebuilds/README.md

 * Fixed obvious incorrect texture near the MG42 at the middle part of the map, near Axis team door.
 * Light entities are not restored.
 * Texture alignment issues might be present in this version - I've only corrected texture alignment from doors and the spinning radar antenna, the rest of the map is entirely as-is after a decompile.
 Since the decompile was done with `-format map_bp`, it's mostly fine, but there might be few misaligned textures here and there.

+### Braundorf B4
+* Built from decompile entirely, includes fixed terrain blends (due to decompile breaking it, the map uses `q3map_alphaMod` for blends) and re-added models.
+* Editor images required for proper texture alignment on terrain are included.
+* No special shader, all required shaders are already in the original `braundorf.shader`.
+* Light entities are not restored, interior clearly used light entities, it's extremely dark.
+* Texture alignment issues might be present in this version - I've only corrected texture alignment from doors at main and side entrance, the rest of the map is entirely as-is after a decompile.
+Since the decompile was done with `-format map_bp`, it's mostly fine, but there might be few misaligned textures here and there.

 # License